fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v2.2.0/Get-AzureRmAutomationAccount.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmAutomationAccount** cmdlet gets azure_2 Automation accounts in a resource group.
+The **Get-AzureRmAutomationAccount** cmdlet gets Azure Automation accounts in a resource group.

 For more information about Automation accounts, see the New-AzureRmAutomationAccount cmdlet.